-Now that you recognize it's time to approach your life proactively, you need to create a
+Now that you recognize it's time to approach your life proactively, you need to create a personal vision statement.

 Clearly defining the vision you have for your life requires more than just thinking about it.
 You need to write it down.